amannn/action-semantic-pull-request/README.md

 ## Outputs

+- In any case, this action will populate the `type`, `scope` and `subject` ouputs.
-In case the validation fails, this action will populate the `error_message` ouput.
+- In case the validation fails, this action will populate the `error_message` ouput.

 [An output can be used in other steps](https://docs.github.com/en/actions/using-jobs/defining-outputs-for-jobs), for example to comment the error message onto the pull request.